kizu/kizu.ru/src/posts/2023-03-15-anchor-positioning-experiments/index.en.md

 A few notes:

-1. Look at how the CSS does not have anything hard-coded — we only mention rows & columns, we don’t mention any specific names, and so on.
+1. Look at how we don’t have anything hard-coded in CSS — we only mention rows & columns, we don’t mention any specific names, and so on.
 2. For targeting the first column, we have to create a pseudo-element, as we can’t assign two different anchor names to the same element, so we have to add an extra one just for the additional anchor name.
-While we could mention the `--chrome` anchor there, that would mean hard-coding it into the CSS, making it less reusable.
-Another option would be to define an additional API for the component, where we could provide the “first column” via a separate CSS variable.
+While we could mention the `--chrome` anchor there, that would mean hard-coding it into wedon't it less reusable.
+Another in CSS option would be to define an additional API for the component, where we could provide the “first column” via a separate CSS variable.
 3. We can use a CSS-like API with “shorthands” for rows/columns when mentioning them, by default targeting everything from the first column and row to the end of the `tbody` and allowing specifying any of the boundaries manually, either as a whole row or column, or only a specific part like a start or end.

 I’m fascinated by how we can use modern CSS to define such expressive APIs for our components!

 ### Sidenotes Layout

 For the final experiment, I wanted to do something different.
-Maybe not as shiny and captivating _visually_, but something that tries to get the maximum of what we could from the anchor positioning — trying to apply it for _layouts_.
+Maybe not as shiny and captivating _visually_, but something that tries to get the maximum of what we could from the anchor positioning — trying to apply it for _layouts_[^layouts].

+[^layouts]: Unlike other examples, this one could be harder to handle from a graceful degradation standpoint.
+Even when the anchor positioning becomes available, we will still need to be careful about using it for such purposes. <!-- offset="3" span="3"  -->

 When we talk about absolute positioning in the context of layouts, we often think of it as this very fragile/hard-coded way of doing them, as absolutely positioned elements do not know anything about each other, so it is hard to make things responsive or context-aware.

 With anchor positioning, we can make them behave with more sophisticated rules, especially when we can attach one absolutely-positioned element to another.
-Though currently there is a significant limitation in _when_ this works, making the actual usage of this behavior complicated and probably not production-friendly, let’s first look at the example.
+Though currently there is a significant limitation in _when_ this works, making the actual usage of this behavior complicated and probably not production-friendly — let’s first look at the example.

-For the example, I chose, once again, a thing that is present in the design of my blog, which is, again, the side-notes!
+For the example[^fun-fact], I chose, once again, a thing that is present in the design of my blog, which is, again, the side-notes!

-Fun fact about this anchor positioning usage — it was mentioned as a use case in [Eric Meyer](https://mastodon.social/@Meyerweb)'s [CSS Wish List 2023](https://meyerweb.com/eric/thoughts/2023/02/08/css-wish-list-2023/#anchored-positioning).
+[^fun-fact]: Fun fact about this anchor positioning usage — it was mentioned as a use case in [Eric Meyer](https://mastodon.social/@Meyerweb)'s [CSS Wish List 2023](https://meyerweb.com/eric/thoughts/2023/02/08/css-wish-list-2023/#anchored-positioning). <!-- offset="-1.75" -->

 {{<Partial src="examples/anchor-positioning-4.html" screenshot="true" video="true" a11y="true" style="overflow: hidden; resize: horizontal;">}}
 This example only makes sense on a wide screen — in a narrow context, the sidenotes would become just footnotes, appearing at the end of the text, but when wide enough, you should see the experiment in action.